Do I need to sign up for classes ahead of time?

 Do you have a water fountain or vending machine?

-We recommend you bring your own water bottle to stay hydrated, but we do have a water fountain should you need a refill.
+We recommend you bring your own water bottle to stay hydrated, but we do have a water fountain should you need a refill, just bring your own bottle.
 We do not have a vending machine.

 What is the dress code for classes?